thetillhoff/temingo/README.md

 ## Usage
 ```
 temingo
-temingo init -> will generate a sample project in the current folder.
-Only starts writing files, if the inputdir doesn't exist yet
+temingo init // Generates a sample project in the current folder.
+Only starts writing files if the input directory doesn't exist yet.
+Supports all flags except `-w`.
 ```

 ```